 Why is CoST necessary?

-The construction sector is responsible for building crucial infrastructure which contributes to positive economic and social outcomes including poverty reduction.
-Up to 30 percent of public budgets is spend on construction, across sectors such as transport, energy, water, health, education, and housing.
+Infrastructure is crucial to achieving positive economic and social development outcomes including poverty reduction.
+Up to 30 percent of public budgets is spend on infrastructure, across sectors such as transport, energy, water, health, education, and housing.

-The supply of construction services and equipment has become a major global business, with competition and partnerships between international and local firms and the global dissemination of technology and practices.
-The sector also receives high levels of foreign direct investment and of international and regional development aid.
+The design and construction of infrastructure is a major global business, with competition and partnerships between international and local firms and the global dissemination of technology and practices.
+The sector also receives high levels of foreign direct investment in addition to international and regional development aid.
 This means that the concerns about mismanagement and corruption in the sector have both local and international significance.

-It is estimated that upwards of $4 trillion annually is lost through mismanagement, inefficiency, and corruption in public construction - on average 10 to 30 percent of a project’s value.
-These losess have a negative affect on the quality, safety, and value of the built environment.
-Specific investigations have found much larger losses in some cases, including projects that were paid for but never built and projects that collapsed with injury and loss of life.
+Without significant improvements in the delivery of public infrastructure, up to US$5 trillion could be lost annually by 2025.
+An international effort to improve infrastructure delivery is therefore essential.
+Losses in public infrastructure have a negative effect on the quality, safety, and value of the built environment.
+Specific investigations have found extremely large losses in some cases, including projects that were paid for but never built and projects that collapsed with injury and loss of life.